maliahavlicek/what2do2day/README.md

 - [javascript dates](https://www.aspsnippets.com/Articles/JavaScript-Display-Current-Time-in-12-hour-format-AM-PM-and-24-hour-format-with-Hours-Minutes-and-Seconds-hhmmss.aspx) to clean up date formatting in the initial count me in layer
 - [Pretty Printed](https://www.youtube.com/watch?v=kWncnBBxoJ4&feature=youtu.be)This video shows how to integrate google maps to a python flask application.
 - [aezel](https://stackoverflow.com/users/64266/aezell) for [posting](https://stackoverflow.com/users/64266/aezell) a good way to separate flask filters from run.py
+-[Todd Birchard](https://hackersandslackers.com/flask-blueprints/) For a most useful example about blueprints to make a larger flask application's directory structure manageable